Ioana-Postolache/UdaciFitness/README.md

 # UdaciFitness
-ReactNativeApp for tracking triathlon training activities - part of the Udacity React Nanodegree.
+ReactNative app for tracking triathlon training activities - part of the Udacity React Nanodegree.